justinjereza/FEA-MP/README.rst

     --with-mpi-dir="${PREFIX}/lib/openmpi"
     --with-shared-libraries=0
-    --configModules=PETSc.Configure
-    --optionsModule=config.compilerOptions
+    --configModules="PETSc.Configure"
+    --optionsModule="config.compilerOptions"

 Benchmarks
 ----------

 It appears that the optimum number of threads is equal to the total number of physical cores.
-Performance goes down when hyper-threading is used as illustrated in the following graph where we see a peak performance increase of 4% on an Intel Core i3-4150 with 16 GB of DDR3-1600 MHz RAM:
+Performance goes down when `hyper-threading <https://en.wikipedia.org/wiki/Hyper-threading>`_ is used as illustrated in the following graph where we see a peak performance increase of 4% on an Intel Core i3-4150 with 16 GB of DDR3-1600 MHz RAM:

 .. image:: petsc-scaling.png

+Theoretically, due to the nature of the calculations being performed it is unlikely that there will be a cache miss or branch misprediction hence it is unlikely to cause a single processor core to stall.
+Under these conditions, using hyper-threading may cause a single core to overload and perform worse than a single non-hyper-threaded core.

 TODO
 ----